- pygame module for image masks.

 - Sets all bits to 0clear() -> None

 Sets all bits in a Mask to 0.

 - Flips the bits in a Maskinvert() -> None

 Flips all of the bits in a Mask, so that the set pixels turn to unset pixels and the unset pixels turn to set pixels.

 - Resizes a maskscale((x, y)) -> Mask

 Returns a new Mask of the Mask scaled to the requested size.

-Performs a bitwise OR, drawing othermask onto Mask.
+OR, drawing othermask onto Mask.

 Erases all pixels set in othermask from Mask.